wpsharks/comet-cache-pro/readme.txt

 == Frequently Asked Questions ==

-= I already have Quick Cache installed; how do I install IntelliCache? =
+= I already have ZenCache installed; how do I install IntelliCache? =

-IntelliCache is the successor to Quick Cache and will automatically detect any existing Quick Cache options and migrate those options over to IntelliCache.
-For further details, please see the [migration FAQ](http://intellicache.me/kb-article/how-to-migrate-from-quick-cache-lite-to-intellicache-lite/).
+IntelliCache is the successor to ZenCache and will automatically detect any existing ZenCache options and migrate those options over to IntelliCache.
+For further details, please see the [migration FAQ](http://intellicache.me/r/zencache-migration-faq/).

 = How do I know that IntelliCache is working the way it should be? =